-Life becomes a bit too ordinary when there are no challenges.
+Life is a bit too ordinary when there are no challenges.
 Fear makes life dull.
-Life becomes overwhelming when there are no challenges.
+Life becomes overwhelming.
 Fear makes life frightening.
 Fear makes me anxious.
 Far too often, I let my fear of failure, fear of losing, and the fear of making a mistake corral me into playing it safe.
 These fears have the power to keep me stuck, instead of moving on, or making progress.

 Challenges are good for us.
 They help us to grow and evolve.
 Challenges wouldn’t be challenging if they didn’t contain learning, and learning means having a go, getting it right, getting it wrong and making corrections.
 When I make a mistake I learn.

 If I don’t make any mistakes I don’t learn anything new, so I can’t increase my knowledge.
 I’d have very little to bring to my life’s experience.
 Without mistakes there would be no challenges.
 Without challenges there would be no learning.
 Learning means change is inevitable, and change can be frightening because we don’t always know what’s ahead, but without learning there is nothing new to add to life.

 If I complain that my life lacks meaning or it needs more purpose, then I can blame my fear of failure, fear of mistakes, and fear of losing for the problem.
 These fears may have been instilled in me when I was younger and reinforced throughout the course of my life, but they are all mine now.
 I own them.
 They live inside my head.
 They affect my thinking.
 They impact my mood and how I feel.
 They put stress on various parts of my body, but as a fully functioning adult, I’m now the only one responsible for doing something about these fears.